simitter/CollectMe/README.md

  * Filters for mounts and titles
  * Source-information of mounts and titles
  * 3D model preview of mounts
- * Zone- and priority-based random mount-summoning
+ * User- and Zone-definded random mount-summoning
- * Priority-based random pet-summoning
+ * Userdefinded random pet-summoning
  * Auto-summoning of companions on moving
  * WowAce profile support

 ## Usage
 Collect Me creates two macros for mount and companion summoning.
 All other features and settin can be accessed on the main window.

+## Macros
+ * CollectMeRC
+  * Left-Click: Summons a random companion
+  * Right-Click: Dismisses the current companion
+ * CollectMeRM
+  * Left-Click: Summons a random mount if player is not mounted.
+Dismounts player if he is mounted and it's not prevented by the players settings
+  * Right-Click: Always dismounts a player
+  * Left-Shift + Left-Click: Forces to mount a groundmount

 ## Slash Commands
  * /collectme or /cm will bring up the main window